flant/addon-operator/README.md

 # Installation

 You may use a prepared image [flant/addon-operator](https://hub.docker.com/r/flant/addon-operator) to install Addon-operator in a cluster.
-The image comprises a binary addon-operator file as well as several required tools: Helm, tiller, kubectl, jq, bash.
+The image comprises a binary addon-operator file as well as several required tools: helm, tiller, kubectl, jq, bash.

 The installation incorporates the image building process with *files of modules and hooks*, applying the necessary RBAC rights and deploying the image in the cluster.